straticus1/linux-codesign-toolkit/README.md

 ### Windows Binaries (via osslsigncode)
 - Sign executables with Authenticode certificates
-- Add timestamps to signatures
+- Add timestamps to signatures (recommended for long-term validity)
 - Verify existing signatures
 - Remove signatures (where applicable)
 - Resign files with new certificates